Sage-Bionetworks-IT/cfn-cr-synapse-tagger/README.md

 This custom resource uses these tags to retrieve more information and applies them as additional tags on the provisioned resource.

+### Supported Tags

+#### All Resources
+* Synapse tags - Retrieve the [Synapse userProfile](https://docs.synapse.org/rest/org/sagebionetworks/repo/model/UserProfile.html)
+info and apply a subset of that data as tags to resources.
+* Marketplace SC product tags - Get Marketplace SC product code and customer ID from subscriber Dynamo DB and apply them as tags.

+#### EC2 Only
+* AccessApprovedCaller tag - Generate the info to allow role access to an instance and apply it as a tag on the resource.

 ### Parameters